Lesbos camp filling up as UN warns on migrants' future - France 24

 "Greek authorities are yet to clarify the future use of (the new) site.
 We stand ready to support discussions on possible long-term solutions, including the continuation of safe and orderly transfers to the mainland and EU-supported relocations," Mantoo said.

-A Greek migration ministry spokesman said some 6,000 people had entered the camp since the relocations began this week, with 157 testing positive for the novel coroanvirus.
+A Greek migration ministry spokesman said some 7,000 people had entered the camp since the relocations began this week, with 174 testing positive for the novel coronavirus.

-The number now in shelter is about half the 12,000 people who have been sleeping by roads, in parking lots and even inside a local cemetery for over a week.
+The number now in shelter is more than half the 12,000 people who have been sleeping by roads, in parking lots and even inside a local cemetery for over a week.

 Relocating the remaining asylum seekers who have so far stayed away would take "a few days," Migration Minister Notis Mitarachi said Thursday.